1

 How much does CBT pay?

 The average salary for a CBT (Cognitive Behavioral Therapy) practitioner varies depending on experience, location, and work setting, but typically ranges from $50,000 to $80,000 annually.
-Salaries can be higher for those with advanced certifications, private practice, or specialized skills in mental health treatment.
+Salaries can be higher for those with advanced certifications, private practice, or specialized skills in mental health therapy.

-What does a CBT practitioner do?
+What other jobs can a CBT therapist do?

 What are CBT practitioners?